keu/docs/learn/airflow-decorators.md

     )
     def taskflow_func():
         retun "Hello World"

+    taskflow_func()  # this creates a task with the task_id `say_hello_world`
     ```

 - You can override task-level parameters when calling the task by using the `.override()` method.
-Note the `()` at the end of the line, which call the task with the overrid.
+Note the `()` at the end of the line, which calls the task with the overridden parameters applied.

     ```python
+    # this creates a task with the task_id `greeting`
     taskflow_func.override(retries=5, pool="my_other_pool", task_id="greeting")()
     ```

-- For any decorated object in your DAG file, you must call them so that Airflow can register the task or DAG.
+- For any decorated function in your DAG file, you must call them so that Airflow can register the task or DAG.
 For example `taskflow()` is called at the end of the DAG above to call the DAG function.
 Every task defined using decorators has to be called as shown in the code snippet below.
-If you call the same task multiple times and do not override the `task_id`, multiple tasks will be created in the DAG with automatically generated unique task Ids by appending a unique number to the end of the original task id (e.g. `say_hello`, `say_hello__1`, `say_hello__2` etc).
+If you call the same task multiple times and do not override the `task_id`, multiple tasks will be created in the DAG with automatically generated unique task IDs by appending a unique number to the end of the original task id (e.g. `say_hello`, `say_hello__1`, `say_hello__2` etc).

     ```python
     # task definition